Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 13. Go back to the Amazon EMR dashboard.
 14. In the same spot you clicked **Enable Web Connection**, the word Zeppelin should appear in blue text.
 Click it.
 15. This will open a new tab in Chrome.
 If all was configured properly, Zeppelin notebook should fire up.
-16. Congratulations, you are done with this tutorial!
+16. Congratulations, you are done with this section!

 # Step 8: Set Anaconda As Default Python Interpreter In Zeppelin
 1. Click **anonymous** in top right corner.